-Retesting and Make-up Policy
+Retesting Policy

 All students are expected to attend all class sessions.
-Students are also expected to complete all tests, quizzes, and projects as defined in the Syllabus of Instruction for each course attended by the end of the assigned course date.
-Students may be allowed to make up missed work (labs, exams or quizzes) if that material was missed due to unforeseen circumstances.
-It may be necessary for the student to present documentation validating missed class time.
-Make up of missed materials are at the discretion of the Dean of Academic Affairs or designee.
+Students are also expected to complete all tests, quizzes, and projects as defined in the Syllabus of Instruction for each course attended by the end of the assigned course ending date.
+Students may be allowed to make up missed work (labs, exams or quizzes) at the discretion of the Dean of Academic Affairs or designee.
 There are no fees associated with any make-up work approved by the Dean of Academic Affairs or designee.
 For the purposes of this policy, failed work (exams, quizzes or lab projects) is not considered as make-up work.